yaskovdev/TeamsMediaBot/README.md

 `localhost:8445` should receive traffic from `2.tcp.ngrok.io` (depends on how `bot.yaskovdev.com` is configured in DNS).

+### Install Certificate

+`CertificateThumbprint` should be a thumbprint of a certificate for the `PublicMediaUrl` domain (e.g., `*.yaskovdev.com`), so that Media Platform could authenticate with the Microsoft Skype/Teams calling services (using mTLS).
+Should not be a self-signed certificate.

 ### Configure Media Platform

 Open PowerShell *as admin*, go to `TeamsMediaBot\bin\x64\Debug\net7.0` (or `Release`) and